 The Faculty Research Committee solicits proposals and reviews grant requests for NSU's Mini-Grant Program.
-The Committee reviews proposals and forwards its recommendations to the Provost/Vice President for Academic Affairs.
+The Committee reviews proposals and forwards its recommendations to the Provost/Vice e.
+External Funding

+President for Academic Affairs.
 The Committee is also charged with assisting faculty and academic administrators in facilitating and funding research projects.